xingyingwang/smart_contracts/module_information.md

 This module will have guest lectures, both in person and online.
 In the event that a lecture is online, information will be provided in advance.
 Guest lectures are announced on the <a href="https://vle.exeter.ac.uk/course/view.php?id=14438" >Timetable accesable via ELE. </a>

 ## Online provision
 The module is run on a face-to-face basis, and there is **no available provision** for online learners.
-However, in order to make it as easy for the students as possible, lecture notes, and recordings are made available online after the lecture.
-Material for the tutorial is also available, however tutorials are not recorded for student privacy reasons. \
+However, in order to make it as easy for the students as possible, lecture slides, and recordings are made available online after the lecture.
+Material for the tutorial is also available, however tutorials are not recorded for student privacy reasons.

 There may be occasions where the tutorials or lectures are online, instead of in-person.
 In this case, you will be informed in advance.

 ## Recordings